Who can help you during the coronavirus pandemic

 Please click here to visit Dorset Council’s main coronavirus webpage.

-Dorset Council have set up a helpline to support vulnerable people who don’t have any support networks available to them: 01305 221022, open from 8am to 8pm, 7 days a week.
+Dorset Council have set up a helpline to support vulnerable people who don’t have any support networks available to them: 01305 221000, open from 9am to 6pm, Monday – Saturday.

 Emergency Local Assistance has been a valuable resource to Dorset residents for a number of years, providing practical and financial support to individuals and families in a time of crisis or extreme financial hardship.
 ELA can be accessed as a self-referral or with the support of another organisation and can be accessed via telephone, Monday to Friday 8.30am – 5pm on 0330 1234 225.
 Please see the below document to find out how this assistance can support you during the COVID-19 pandemic: